houshuang/stian-notes/content/How-I-learned-1500-Chinese-Characters-in-a-Month---Heisig-Method-Review.md

 title: "How I learned 1500 Chinese Characters in a Month - Heisig Method Review"
 ---

-- <a id='qxpTPntS4'/>#public
+- #public<span id='qxpTPntS4'/>
-- <a id='w96eHYFUi'/>[link](https://underscorehao.net/2020/05/learning-1500-chinese-characters-in-a-month-heisig-method-review/) #instapaper by **Pavel Danov**
+- [link](https://underscorehao.net/2020/05/learning-1500-chinese-characters-in-a-month-heisig-method-review/) #instapaper by **Pavel Danov**<span id='w96eHYFUi'/>
-- <a id='qoMeiIx0Z'/>#memory
+- #memory<span id='qoMeiIx0Z'/>
-    - <a id='RcwTQNTMu'/>&#8203;<mark>How do memories transition from **memory palaces** to normal memory?
-Hack to get it into long term memory.</mark> #n
+    - &#8203;<mark>How do memories transition from **memory palaces** to normal memory?
+Hack to get it into long term memory.</mark> #n<span id='RcwTQNTMu'/>
-- <a id='T2ogCy3MP'/>[[Remembering Simplified Hanzi]]
+- [[Remembering Simplified Hanzi]]<span id='T2ogCy3MP'/>
-    - <a id='OnevCRFIs'/>I think it's a groundbreaking book and an amazing method because it broke down a certain wall that was hindering my desire and drive to learn the Chinese language for a long time.
+    - I think it's a groundbreaking book and an amazing method because it broke down a certain wall that was hindering my desire and drive to learn the Chinese language for a long time.<span id='OnevCRFIs'/>
-    - <a id='6H_Hbo8_4'/>The book is based on the experience and method of **James Heisig**, who while visiting Japan for the first time years ago created the method and learned 1900 **Kanji** in a month with a full day of studying.
+    - The book is based on the experience and method of **James Heisig**, who while visiting Japan for the first time years ago created the method and learned 1900 **Kanji** in a month with a full day of studying.<span id='6H_Hbo8_4'/>
-- <a id='wCgu0krOT'/>Biases
+- Biases<span id='wCgu0krOT'/>
-    - <a id='lNMwG9ile'/>Yet another bias that needs uprooting is the idea that characters can only be mastered through constant drill and repetition.
-Traditional methods for approaching the Chinese writing system have been the same as those for learning alphabets: practice writing the characters one by one, over and over again, for as long as it takes
+    - Yet another bias that needs uprooting is the idea that characters can only be mastered through constant drill and repetition.
+Traditional methods for approaching the Chinese writing system have been the same as those for learning alphabets: practice writing the characters one by one, over and over again, for as long as it takes<span id='lNMwG9ile'/>
-    - <a id='YHd1OY6id'/>One bias circulating among teachers and students of the Chinese language is that a character’s meaning, pronunciation, and writing need to be learned at the same time
+    - One bias circulating among teachers and students of the Chinese language is that a character’s meaning, pronunciation, and writing need to be learned at the same time<span id='YHd1OY6id'/>
-- <a id='sqLN9-8eU'/>Pleco
+- Pleco<span id='sqLN9-8eU'/>
-    - <a id='7SEobTGTG'/>I've used Pleco's SRS (Spaced Repetition System) for my daily reviews.
-I have found a full card list for both tomes of Remembering Simplified Hanzi here
+    - I've used Pleco's SRS (Spaced Repetition System) for my daily reviews.
+I have found a full card list for both tomes of Remembering Simplified Hanzi here<span id='7SEobTGTG'/>
-- <a id='ZObj9TU_g'/>His approach
+- His approach<span id='ZObj9TU_g'/>
-    - <a id='ycGXL7FaS'/>Essentially I've locked 3 slots during the day for reviews.
+    - Essentially I've locked 3 slots during the day for reviews.
 One in the morning, one at noon and one in the evening.
-In each of these slots I did all reviews that Pleco gave me **E: Micro-spacing**
+In each of these slots I did all reviews that Pleco gave me **E: Micro-spacing**<span id='ycGXL7FaS'/>
-    - <a id='klxxgxP7k'/>My review cards have only the keyword as an indication on them and** it was part of my review to recall the primitives and the shape of the character.
-If both of these were correct and I could clearly see the character in my mind's eye, then I deemed the review successful.** If some primitives were missing or the position of an element was at the wrong place I considered that a mistake and marked it as such in Pleco
+    - My review cards have only the keyword as an indication on them and** it was part of my review to recall the primitives and the shape of the character.
+If both of these were correct and I could clearly see the character in my mind's eye, then I deemed the review successful.** If some primitives were missing or the position of an element was at the wrong place I considered that a mistake and marked it as such in Pleco<span id='klxxgxP7k'/>
-    - <a id='wdb9vt2dQ'/>his data
+    - his data<span id='wdb9vt2dQ'/>
-        - <a id='rCY5JxcGU'/>My own data confirms his claim that the method (now refined after years) does work!
-I have learned 1500 Chinese characters in 31 days with less than 2 hours of studying every day while working full time as a Software Engineer.
+        - My own data confirms his claim that the method (now refined after years) does work!
+I have learned 1500 Chinese characters in 31 days with less than 2 hours of studying every day while working full time as a Software Engineer.<span id='rCY5JxcGU'/>
-            - <a id='F2BNSkrRm'/>5% average success rate from Pleco reviews
+            - 5% average success rate from Pleco reviews<span id='F2BNSkrRm'/>
-                - <a id='FzcBbCnni'/>2867 character reviews in total in the course of 31 days
+                - 2867 character reviews in total in the course of 31 days<span id='FzcBbCnni'/>
-            - <a id='-KQWf8SpI'/>In 31 consecutive days I've spent:
+            - In 31 consecutive days I've spent:<span id='-KQWf8SpI'/>
-                - <a id='jsXYZWBci'/>38.72 hours in total of studying + reviewing
+                - 38.72 hours in total of studying + reviewing<span id='jsXYZWBci'/>
-                - <a id='LmpeXNja3'/>27.965 hours for studying
+                - 27.965 hours for studying<span id='LmpeXNja3'/>
-                - <a id='vzyGr-Y-g'/>10.759 hours for reviewing
+                - 10.759 hours for reviewing<span id='vzyGr-Y-g'/>
-                - <a id='oy-G7Mm2I'/>1.249 hours on average per day for studying + reviewing
+                - 1.249 hours on average per day for studying + reviewing<span id='oy-G7Mm2I'/>
-                - <a id='YcisqqxwD'/>99.673 seconds on average per character
+                - 99.673 seconds on average per character<span id='YcisqqxwD'/>
-- <a id='GDNnnuV3O'/>example **mnemonic**
+- example **mnemonic**<span id='GDNnnuV3O'/>
-    - <a id='mBfOni_Sn'/>敬 - with keyword revere = flower + sentence + taskmaster; A mob goon pleading with Tony via flowery sentences (left part of the character)
+    - 敬 - with keyword revere = flower + sentence + taskmaster; A mob goon pleading with Tony via flowery sentences (left part of the character)<span id='mBfOni_Sn'/>